 By this expert

-The point of this paper is that loanable funds macroeconomic models with their “natural” interest rate don’t fit the data.
+-varn14- The main point of this paper is that loanable funds macroeconomic models with their “natural” interest rate don’t fit with modern institutions and data.
 Before getting into the numbers, it makes sense to describe the models and how to think about macroeconomics in the first place.

 Featuring this expert